Exploring a new city comes with a plethora of hiccups. You might have 99 problems, but in Portland, a cup of good coffee isn’t one of them.

 Originally started as a food cart before finding a more permanent home in a tiny hole-in-the-wall, Spella Cafe is one of the most charming cafes in Portland because it transports you to Italy.
 If you like old-school cafes with charming European, this is the spot for you.

 Only 4 -6 people can fit inside and I’ve never seen more than two baristas behind the counter.
-Turns out you don’t need a spacious space of 10+ baristas to make really, really good coffee in Portland.
+Turns out you don’t need a spacious cafe with 10+ baristas to make some of the best coffee in Portland.

 Spella Caffe has mastered the craft of perfect coffee drinks, especially cappuccinos and lattes.
 The foam is as airy and light as a cloud and I’ve never had a bitter taste from the properly-roasted beans.